Domestic Abuse is a crime in which the abuser seeks power and control over their victim and can affect women, men and children.

 - Only leave when it is safe to do so;

 - If you later discover that you have left something behind, you can arrange to collect it with a police officer - don't return by yourself;

 - Tell somebody you trust that you are leaving;

 - Take some identification with you that might help others protect you from the abuser, such as a recent photograph.

 How to keep safe during a violent incident:

-- If you are able to, dial 999 in an emergency.
-Try to leave the phone off the hook so that the operator can still hear you
+- Try to leave the phone off the hook so that the operator can still hear you;

 - If you have been injured and you have not been able to call the police, go to see your doctor or attend hospital as soon as possible.